srvaroa/labeler/README.md

   mergeable: false
 ```

-A Pull Request with title "WIP: this is work in progress" *and* not in a
+A pull request with title "WIP: this is work in progress" *and* not in a
 mergeable state would be labelled as `WIP`.
-If the Pull Request title changes
+If the title changes to
-to "This is done", or it becomes mergeable, then the `WIP` label would be
+"This is done", or it becomes mergeable, then the `WIP` label would be
 removed.

 If you wish to apply an OR, you may set multiple matchers for the same